TangibleInc/template-system/admin/readme.md

 # Admin

-This is a layer above the Template module (which implements the template language) to provide admin features such as:
+This is a layer above the Language module, which implements the template language, to provide admin features such as:

 - Template post types
   - Template